SteamClientHomebrew/Millennium/README.md

 Installing Millennium is only a few steps.
 See [here](https://docs.steambrew.app/users/installing) for a more detailed guide.

+## Building Source

+Refer to [BUILDING.md](.github/docs/BUILDING.md) for build instructions for your platform.

 ## Features[^2]

 * Custom CSS and Themes: Inbuilt css editor with live-edit capability